Cannabis in the United States

 As a psychoactive drug, cannabis continues to find extensive favor among recreational and medical users in the U.S. As of 2023, twenty-four states, three U.S. territories, and the District of Columbia have legalized recreational use of cannabis.
 Thirty-eight states, four U.S. territories, and D.C. have legalized medical use of the drug.
 Multiple efforts to reschedule cannabis under the CSA have failed, and the U.S. Supreme Court has ruled in United States v.
 Oakland Cannabis Buyers' Cooperative (2001) and Gonzales v.
 Raich (2005) that the federal government has a right to regulate and criminalize cannabis, whether medical or recreational.
 As a result, cannabis dispensaries are licensed by each state; these businesses sell cannabis products that have not been approved by the U.S. Food and Drug Administration, nor are they legally registered with the federal government to sell controlled substances.
 Although cannabis has not been approved, the FDA recognizes the potential benefits and has approved two drugs that contain components of marijuana.

-The ability of states to implement cannabis legalization policies was weakened after U.S. Attorney General Jeff Sessions rescinded the Cole Memorandum on January 4, 2018, and issued a new memo instructing U.S. attorneys to enforce federal law related to marijuana.
+The ability of states to implement cannabis legalization policies was weakened after U.S. Attorney General Jeff Sessions rescinded the Obama administration's Cole Memorandum on January 4, 2018, and issued a new memo instructing U.S. attorneys to enforce federal law related to marijuana.
 The Cole memo, issued by former Deputy Attorney General James Cole in 2013, urged federal prosecutors to refrain from targeting state-legal marijuana operations.
 Regarding the medical use of cannabis, the Rohrabacher–Farr amendment still remains in effect to protect state-legal medical cannabis activities from enforcement of federal law.
-On May 1, 2024, the Associated Press reported on federal plans to change marijuana to a Schedule III drug.
+In 2024, the Joe Biden administration began the process of reclassifying marijuana to a Schedule III drug, easing restrictions.
+On December 18, 2025, President Donald Trump signed an executive order instructing the Attorney General to expedite the process of reclassify cannabis from a Schedule I drug (the most restrictive classification) to Schedule III.
+On April 23, 2026, the Justice Department issued an order to place FDA-approved products containing cannabis and products regulated by a state medical marijuana license in Schedule III.